Home / Physics / Hooke’s Law

 What is Hooke’s Law

-Hooke’s law states that for small displacement or deformations of an object, the displacement or deformation is directly proportional to the applied force or load.
-Hooke’s law can explain many mechanical properties and the strength of elastic materials.
-It enables us to understand the laws of elasticity in terms of force and torsion.
+Hooke’s Law states that for small displacements or deformations, the applied force is directly proportional to the displacement.
+Hooke’s Law helps explain the mechanical properties and strength of elastic materials.

 Hooke’s Law

-Historically, the law has been named after British physicist Robert Hooke.
-He established a relationship between force and displacement in 1660 and published it in 1678.
+This law is named after the British physicist Robert Hooke, who first formulated the relationship between force and displacement in 1660 and published it in 1678.

-Hooke’s law describes the forces in spring.
-A spring, in its natural form, is in an equilibrium position.
+Hooke’s Law describes the forces acting on a spring.
+A spring at rest is in its equilibrium position.
 When a force is applied to compress or extend it, the spring will restore its initial position.
 The force with which it restores is known as spring force and can be quantified using Hooke’s law, which states that the restoring force F is proportional to the spring’s displacement x.

 F x